-9.1.
-The Administering/Sponsoring Institution will meet the cost of any long-term leave, other than holiday, and will ensure that all annual leave entitlement is taken within the Clinical Trial Grant period.
-Long-term leave may include maternity, paternity or long-term sick leave.
-9.2.
-Maternity or paternity leave is the responsibility of the Administering/Sponsoring Institution employing staff undertaking a FightMND project.
+- 9.1.
+The Administering/Sponsoring institution will meet the cost of any long-term leave, other than holiday, and will ensure that all annual leave entitlement is taken within the Grant period.
+Long-term leave may include maternity, parental or long-term sick leave. - 9.2.
+Maternity or parental leave is the responsibility of the Administering/Sponsoring Institution employing staff undertaking a FightMND project.
 Leave will be provided according to the Institution's local terms and conditions of employment.
-The costs of such leave are the responsibility of the Administering/Sponsoring Institution and are not provided for by FightMND.

-9.3.
-If a FightMND funded employee is due to take any planned long-term leave, the Clinical Trial Grant Primary Investigator should inform FightMND of the dates in advance.
-This will enable discussion to decide whether the grant should be suspended for the period of absence until full-time employment can be resumed (see terms and conditions 4 and 11.2).
-If unplanned long-term leave occurs, the Clinical Trial Grant Primary Investigator or an approved representative of the Administering/ Sponsoring Institution should contact FightMND by email to researchgrants@fightmnd.org.au as soon as possible to discuss the situation.
+The costs of such leave are the responsibility of the Administering/Sponsoring Institution and are not provided for by FightMND. - 9.3.
+If a FightMND funded employee is due to take any planned long-term leave, the Grant Primary Investigator should inform FightMND of the dates in advance.
+This will enable discussion to decide whether the Grant should be suspended for the period of absence until full-time employment can be resumed (see Terms and Conditions 4 and 11.2).
+If unplanned long-term leave occurs, the Grant Primary Investigator or an approved representative of the Administering/Sponsoring Institution should contact FightMND by email to researchgrants@fightmnd.org.au as soon as possible to discuss the situation.

-10. Activation of an Awarded Clinical Trial Grant
+10. Activation of an Awarded FightMND Grant

-10.1.
-Clinical Trial Grants are activated on receipt of a signed Grant Agreement and receipt of the first invoice.
-If, for any reason, the start date of the project is delayed after the Grant Agreement has been returned, FightMND must be informed at once, a Grant Agreement Deed of Variation form completed, and a new start date agreed (see terms and conditions 11.2).
-If necessary, a revised Grant Agreement may need to be completed and returned.

-10.2.
-If the Trial does not start within three (3) months of the original agreed start date, FightMND may withdraw the Clinical Trial Grant offer.
-The grantee and/or Administering Institution will have to reapply for funding in a future grant round, in competition with other applicants at the time.

-10.3.
-Ethical approval: FightMND must receive evidence that ethical approval is in place prior to the Trial starting.
+- 10.1.
+FightMND Grants are activated on receipt of a signed Grant Agreement and receipt of the first invoice.
+If, for any reason, the start date of the project is delayed after the Grant Agreement has been returned, FightMND must be informed at once, a Grant Agreement Deed of Variation form completed, and a new start date agreed (see Terms and Conditions 11.2).
+If necessary, a revised Grant Agreement may need to be completed and returned. - 10.2.
+If the Trial does not start within three (3) months of the original agreed start date, FightMND may withdraw the Grant offer.
+The grantee and/ or Administering Institution will have to reapply for funding in a future grant round, in competition with other applicants at the time. - 10.3.
+Ethical Approval: FightMND must receive evidence that ethical approval is in place prior to the Trial starting.
 Payment of invoices will be delayed until evidence has been provided.
 It is the responsibility of the Primary Investigator to have ethical approval for the proposed research and this should ideally be in place at the time of applying for funding.

-11. Change of Terms of an Awarded Clinical Trial Grant
+11. Change of Terms of an Awarded FightMND Grant

-11.1.
-Reallocation of funds from one expense heading of the approved budget to another, as detailed in the grant agreement, requires written permission from FightMND.

-11.2.
-Grantees will be required to submit a letter to FightMND detailing any and all proposed changes to the trial, and complete a Grant Agreement Deed of Variation.
-Letters/Deeds of Variation must be submitted (where possible) at least eight weeks prior to the changes taking place, and submitted for approval to FightMND by email to Dr Davor Stanic at researchgrants@fightmnd.org.au.
-FightMND must be kept informed at all times of any changes to the original grant funded and the grant agreement.

-11.3.
-Any request for major changes in the terms of the Clinical Trial Grant, e.g. For additional staff or budget items, must be made in the form of a new and separate grant application, which will be considered in competition with all other new applications.
+- 11.1.
+Reallocation of funds from one expense heading of the approved budget to another, as detailed in the Grant Agreement, requires written permission from FightMND. - 11.2.
+Grantees will be required to submit a letter to FightMND detailing any and all proposed changes to the Trial, and complete a Grant Agreement Deed of Variation.
+Letters/Deeds of Variation must be submitted (where possible) at least eight weeks prior to the changes taking place, and submitted for approval to FightMND by email to the FightMND Cure team at researchgrants@fightmnd.org.au.
+FightMND must be kept informed at all times of any changes to the original grant funded and the Grant Agreement. - 11.3.
+Any request for major changes in the terms of the Grant, e.g. for additional staff or budget items, must be made in the form of a new and separate grant application, which will be considered in competition with all other new applications.

-12. Changes to Conditions of an Awarded Clinical Trial Grant
+12. Changes to Conditions of an Awarded FightMND Grant